Keep-Alive general header allows the sender to hint about how the connection may be used to set a timeout and a maximum amount of requests.

 max: indicating the maximum number of requests that can be sent on this connection before closing it.
 Unless

-0, this value is ignored for non-pipelined connections as another request will be send in the next response.
+0, this value is ignored for non-pipelined connections as another request will be sent in the next response.
 An HTTP pipeline can use it to limit the pipelining.

 A response containing a